-Minnesota is home to more than 5.5 million people, it has a diverse culture and environment and economic landscape, and it is full of opportunities for job seekers and businesses.
-Minnesotans enjoy a high quality of life as Minnesota has the third highest home ownership rate and the fifth lowest poverty rate (9.6 percent) in the country (U. S. poverty rate is 12.6 percent).
+Minnesota is home to more than 5.7 million people, it has a diverse culture and environment and economic landscape, and it is full of opportunities for job seekers and businesses.
+Minnesotans enjoy a high quality of life as Minnesota has the eighth highest home ownership rate and the third lowest poverty rate (9.3 percent) in the country (U. S. poverty rate is 12.5 percent).

-Minnesota's economy grew in the first half of 2023 despite predictions that the U.S. would slip into a mild recession this year.
+Minnesota's economy grew in the first half of 2024 despite predictions that the U.S. would slip into a mild recession this year.
 Inflation has been slowing down as unemployment is low and job growth has been positive and consistent this year.
-Economists now believe the U.S. will avoid a recession and approach a soft landing in 2024.
+Economists now believe the U.S. economy is likely not in a recession or on the cusp of one.